jonifallon/docupaws-client/README.md

 ## API

 I used Rails to create the backend.
-I added a Pets resource and may add an additional resource of meds (stretch goal):

-- pets
-- meds (prescriptions)
+I have users plus one resource "Pets".

 ## Screenshot